SAP/spartacus-docs/_pages/dev/accessibility/keyboard-focus/auto-focus.md

 </div>
 ```

-There are three exeptions to the default behaviour:
+The following are exceptions to the default behavior:

 - persisted focus
-- focus by native html5 `autofocus` attribute
+- focus by the native HTML5 `autofocus` attribute
 - selected focus

-### Autofocus by peristed key
+### Auto Focus by Persisted Key

-If an element has been focused before, and a focus _key_ is available, the element is _re-focused_.
-The focusable element with a focus key is peristed and will be re-focused when the host element is selected.
+If an element has been focused before, and a focus key is available, the element is refocused.
+The focusable element with a focus key is persisted, and is refocused when the host element is selected.
+The following is an example:

 ```html
 <div [cx-focus]="{ autofocus: true }">